EGKingLab/h2lifespan/ProjNotes.md

 - Load and run script: `PreProcess_lifespan_functions.R` (a bunch of functions)

 - Run `InitialProcess.R`  to process the raw .txt data file:
-	- Input file: `lifespan_only.txt` - raw data file saved as tab-delimited from `Original/lifespan_only.xlsx`
+- Input data: `lifespan_only.txt` - raw data file saved as tab-delimited from `Original/lifespan_only.xlsx`

 - Output files:
 	1. `lifespan_correctedData.txt`